 Focus is less on content |

-Internal ecosystem comparison: Apps, integrations, CRM
+Ecosystem comparison: Apps, integrations, CRM

-- Shopify offers access to over 8,000 apps, from marketing automation to dropshipping, loyalty systems, A/B testing, international shipping, and accounting.
-The system is open, integrable, and constantly evolving.
-Those looking for more can use a development agency or their own API solutions.
+- Shopify provides access to over 8,000 apps—from marketing automation and dropshipping to loyalty systems, A/B testing, international shipping, and accounting.
+The system is open, integration-friendly, and constantly evolving.
+If you want more, you can work with a development agency or build your own API-based solutions.

-Design, templates & UX in comparison
+Design, templates & UX comparison

 Squarespace templates